kaseykhanhpham/eucalyptus-hybrid-resequencing/03.var_calling/README.md

 **Command for unanchored contigs:**

 All unanchored contigs in reference genome were called together.
-I manually made a BED file of the names of each contig as input for FreeBayes.
+I manually made a `BED` file of the names of each contig as input for `FreeBayes`.

 ```bash
 # Run via job on UFRC, see fb_contigs.job for details